These helpers are fighting the coronavirus by delivering hot lunches and groceries to Seattle area seniors

 Two bills recently passed by Congress, including the Coronavirus Aid, Relief and Economic Security Act, include dollars for nutritional programs that serve seniors, according to Will Lemke, a Seattle spokesman with ADS who said the agency is working to provide more assistance.

-Volunteers use creativity to help others
+Volunteers creativity

 Normally, the auditorium at Seattle’s Filipino Community Center swirls with laughter.